p4lang/p4runtime/docs/v1/guidance-for-generating-p4info.md

 + a `typedef` or `type` name that, when "followed back" to the lowest base type, is one of the above.
-(As of the P4_16 language specification version 1.1, it is not required to support a `type` definition with a serializble `enum` as its base type.
+(As of the P4_16 language specification version 1.1, it is not required to support a `type` definition with a serializable `enum` as its base type.
 See [p4runtime issue
   #192](https://github.com/p4lang/p4runtime/issues/192).)